samuelhbne/vpn-launchpad/README.md

 ## How it works

-Command vlp creates/purges VPN server via AWS EC2 service.
-Command lproxy creates/purges a proxy (SOCKS/HTTP/DNS) running locally, which tunneling all traffic through the VPN server previously created by command vlp.
+Command vlp creates VPN server via AWS EC2 service.
+Then command lproxy creates proxy (SOCKS/HTTP/DNS) running locally on the Raspberry Pi box, which tunneling all traffic through the VPN server previously created by command vlp.